Taufred/ChatbotRasa/data/nlu.md

 - do you have something else
 - no this does not work for me
 - Nah, I'm good.
+- not at all
+- no, thanks
+- No, don't leave me

 ## intent:mood_great
 - perfect